arqunis/fplist/README.md

 with the [`RefCell`] or [`Mutex`] types, which grant interior mutability.

-The list type is inspired by [cons] lists from Lisp languages, which is also how the list type is constructed with.
+The list type is inspired by [cons] lists from Lisp languages, which is also how the list type is constructed with and represented.

 ## Serde